hanling3/recipe-book/documents/user-testing-app/usability-test-protocol.md

 # Userability Test Protocol

+# Revisions

+- User testing platform changed from figma prototype to our app website.
+- Changed scenario 1: plan for next Monday to plan for Nov.29th.

 ## Welcome + Introduction Script
 Hi [user's name].
 I'm [your name(s)] from the McGraw Studio.
 Today we are going to test the prototype of our Recipe Finder app to better understand the performance of our mobile app, which focuses on allowing users to meal plan.